Thursday, June 1, 2023

-HomeBackupTop 3 Compliance Concerns for Salesforce Data
+HomeBackupTop 3 Compliance Key Points to Ensure Salesforce Data Security

-Top 3 Compliance Concerns for Salesforce Data
+Top 3 Compliance Key Points to Ensure Salesforce Data Security

-Because CRMs like Salesforce are often a treasure trove of personal and sensitive information – from client contact information to financial records – businesses using these platforms must take precautions to secure their customers’ information and ensure they meet global privacy and security regulations like General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA).
+If you’re a user of CRMs like Salesforce, you would understand the importance of Salesforce data security.
+These platforms are often a treasure trove of personal and sensitive information — from client contact information to financial records — so businesses using these platforms must take precautions to secure their customers’ information.

 Organizations can secure their data and meet compliance requirements by adopting a compliant data protection strategy.
+In this blog, we’ll discuss how you can maintain Salesforce data security and uncover the top compliance concerns related to Salesforce data.

 How to Stay Compliant with Salesforce Data Protection

 Fortunately, you are not facing these challenges alone.
-A good backup provider should not only offer a solution that streamlines or automates these challenges, but also expertise in any rules you face that will help you navigate the regulatory waters.
+A good backup provider should not only offer a solution that streamlines or automates these challenges, but also provides expertise in any rules you face that will help you navigate the regulatory waters.

 Let’s look at three of the top concerns for organizations adopting compliant data protection and how a good backup provider can help you address them.